 Another potent acne-fighting ingredient is benzoyl peroxide.
 By attacking the bacteria that causes acne, this is a perfect product for someone who suffers from a more inflamed type of skin issue, including pustules and cystic acne.
 Although anyone suffering from acne this severe should see a dermatologist for the right treatment, a benzoyl peroxide product is a good place to start.
 This budget-friendly formula includes niacinamide to help soothe, ceramides to help repair, and hyaluronic acid to help hydrate.
-Together, these ingredients offset the drying that's often associated with benzoyl peroxide.
+Together, these ingredients help offset the drying that's often associated with benzoyl peroxide.